This blog may contain affiliate links. Read our disclosure policy for more info.

 If you can’t already tell, we’re pretty obsessed with Gastown’s food scene.
 We often came to the neighborhood for dinner when we were living in Vancouver and basically ate our way through all of the best restaurants!

 For a romantic dinner, head to Rodney’s Oyster House for, well, oysters!
 Their menu also has amazing New England Clam Chowder.
-They’re open Wednesday to Saturday from 4 pm – 10 pm and Sundays from 2 pm – 8 pm, and you can make a reservation online just to be safe!
+They can get busy at times, though, so you can make a reservation online just to be safe!

 We also love the burgers at Black Frog which are great value for your money.
 Located by the Steam Clock, it’s a good place to go if you get hungry while sightseeing.
 This casual spot offers pints on tap and sports on TV.
 It opens on weekdays at 11:30 am and weekends at noon and closes between 12 am – 2 am.

-Of course, if you took Gastown’s Historic Food Tour, you’re probably not going to get hungry again until late.
-So, you might want to wait and eat in the neighborhood wherever you’re staying in Vancouver.
+Of course, if you took Gastown’s Historic Food Tour that we mentioned earlier, you’re probably not going to get hungry again until late!
+So, you might want to wait and eat in the neighborhood wherever you’re next staying in Vancouver.

 OR